 the file you need to edit if you want to silence this alarm.

-For more information about locating health configuration files on your system, see the health quickstart.
+For more information about editing or referencing health configuration files on your system, see the health quickstart.

 Edit the file to enable silencing¶